Fall 2023 International Student Orientation (ISO)

 Frequently Asked Questions about the International Student Orientation (ISO)

 Do I have to attend the International Student Orientation (ISO)?— Yes, ISO is MANDATORY and you should make all possible arrangements to arrive in time to attend.
-The Fall 2021 International Student Orientation (ISO) will be virtual and most of the content will be recorded.
+The Fall 2022 International Student Orientation (ISO) will have events both virtually and in person, and most of the content will be recorded.

 Why should I attend ISO?— Studies show the benefits of participation in orientation programs.
 Faculty members and advisers see a marked difference in the preparedness and success of student who have participated in orientation.